TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-network-firewall.md

             "order": 8,
             "controlType": "dropdown",
             "visibility": "tenant_all_single == Single tenant",
-            "displayLabel": "Does the issue occur in a certain resource group or virtual network? ", "watermarkText": "Choose an option",
+            "displayLabel": "Does the issue occur in a certain resource group or virtual network?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {